 Sterilising your newborn’s equipment is extremely important to avoid the risk of getting infections.
 This sterilisation concept has been around for years, and is used by healthcare practitioners in hospitals and by parents at home.

-This blogpost will share some helpful advice regards sterilising your baby’s feeding equipment, from what it is to different sterilising methods.
+This blogpost will share some helpful advice regarding sterilising your baby’s feeding equipment, from what it is to different sterilisation methods.
 Let’s begin with the basics…

 What is Sterilising?